 Throughout the year, the Chicago Riverwalk is open from 6 a.m. to 11 p.m., with boat excursions typically running from May to October as long as weather permits.
 For Chicago Riverwalk parking, the most convenient parking can be found at either Grant Park North Garage, Millennium Park garage, or Millennium Lakeside garage.

 Enjoy Chicago With Tips From Skydeck

 Now that you have your visit to the Riverwalk of Chicago planned out, be sure to check out other summertime activities in Chicago — including learning about the Skydeck at Willis Tower!
-Contact us for more information on how to make the most of your next visit to the Windy City!
+Contact us for more information on how to make the most of your next visit to the River North neighborhood!